Acro Yoga For Beginners

 acrobatic yoga / Canva

-Take a moment to consider your physical limitations and consult with a healthcare professional if you have any medical conditions or concerns before starting.
+Take a moment to consider your physical limitations.
+Consult with a healthcare professional if you have any medical conditions or concerns before starting.

 One important precaution to keep in mind is the potential strain on your ankles.
 Acro yoga often involves contact with the ground.
 Whether you’re the base or the flyer.
 The flyers rely on the base’s stability.